 Stay in a local’s home in the Mekong Delta – the ‘rice bowl of Vietnam’ – and visit local villages, learning about the way of life here.

-Spend a night aboard a traditional junk boat on the waters of UNESCO World Heritage sits Ha Long Bay.
+Spend a night aboard a traditional junk boat on the waters of UNESCO World Heritage site Halong Bay.
 Sleep under the stars after a delicious dinner, then in the morning, maybe opt to go kayaking for a different perspective of the limestone peaks.

-Take a cyclo tour of Hue for the best introduction to this central Vietnam city and explore the ancient temples dotted around with a knowledgeable local leader by your side.
+Take a cyclo tour of Hue for the best introduction to this central Vietnam city – explore the ancient temples with a knowledgeable local leader by your side.

-Dine at KOTO in Hanoi, where you and your family will not only feast on delicious northern specialties but also support an excellent cause that helps connect street kids with careers in hospitality.
+Dine at KOTO in Hanoi, where you and your family will not only feast on delicious northern specialties but also support a social enterprise that helps connect street kids with careers in hospitality.

 Hotel (9 nights)